Rigorous numerics of tubular, conic, star-shaped neighborhoods of slow manifolds for fast-slow systems: Numerical validation examples and discussions

 In this section, we demonstrate validations of tubular neighborhoods centered at slow manifolds.
 Our procedure also validates associated vector bundles over slow manifolds.
 We further demonstrate validations of conic and star-shaped neighborhoods associated with tubular neighborhoods centered at slow manifolds.
 Our examples here focus on the following three points: \begin{itemize} \item {\em twisted tubular neighborhoods} (Section \ref{section-twisted}); \item {\em global and smooth neighborhoods along nonlinear curves} (Section \ref{section-FN}); and \item applicability of our procedures for fast-slow systems with {\em multi-dimensional fast and slow variables} (Section \ref{section-PP}). \end{itemize}

-All computations are done by MacBook Air 2011 model (1.6 GHz, Intel Core i5 Processor, 4GB Memory), GCC version 4.2.1 with {\tt -O2} option and CAPD library \cite{CAPD} version 4.0.
+All computations are done by MacBook Pro Early 2015 model (3.1 GHz, Intel Core i7 Processor, 16GB 1867 MHz DDR3 Memory), GCC version 7.0 (with option {\tt -O3 -DNDEBUG -DKV\_FASTROUND}) and kv library \cite{kv} version 0.4.43.
 Computation times in our validation results in these environments stated here are listed in Table \ref{table-time}; at the end of this section.
 Validation codes are available at \cite{Mat_RM}.